pangeo-data/escience-2022/README.md

 ## FOSS4G Pangeo 101 workshop

-An [introduction to the Pangeo ecosystem](https://talks.osgeo.org/foss4g-2022-workshops/talk/NF8BKU/) will be provided at FOSS4G 2022 by the Pangeo Community.
+An in-person workshop to [introduce the Pangeo ecosystem](https://talks.osgeo.org/foss4g-2022-workshops/talk/NF8BKU/) will be provided at FOSS4G 2022 by the Pangeo Community on **Tuesday 23rd August 2022** from **14:00** to **18:00 CEST**.
 You will learn how to efficiently access, analyze and visualize geospatial data at scale.
-The workshop timeline, setup and content of the workshop are accessible via the left menu of [this webpage](https://pangeo-data.github.io/foss4g-2022).
+The workshop timeline, setup and content of the workshop are accessible via the left menu of [this webpage](https://pangeo-data.github.io/foss4g-2022/before/setup.html).

 ## Contributors ✨